IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Token Option shall be able to accept and use a SAML assertion that complies with the XUA specification as the access token for a request.

-The SAML assertion shall be encoded as specified by SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants (RFC- *draft-ietf-oauth-saml2-bearer*).
+The SAML assertion shall be encoded as specified by SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants (RFC- 7522) rules for issuing and using SAML.
 This shall be included in the HTTP headers as an Authorization of type IHE-SAML.

 > GET /example/url/to/resource/location HTTP/1.1
-> Authorization: IHE-SAML fFBGRNJru1FQd\[...omitted for
+> Authorization: IHE-SAML fFBGRNJru1FQd\[...omitted for brevity...\]44AzqT3Zg
-> brevity...\]44AzqT3Zg
 > Host: examplehost.com

 Notes: 1.
 WS-Trust defines methods for converting between SAML and JWT